QuantEcon/lecture-source-py/source/rst/sci_libs.rst

         return np.mean(x < 0.1)

-We are using `joblib <https://joblib.readthedocs.io/en/latest/>`_ to cache the result of calling `qm` at a given set of parameters
+We are using `joblib <https://joblib.readthedocs.io/en/latest/>`_ to cache the result of calling `qm` at a given set of parameters.

-With the argument `location='./joblib_cache'`, any call to this function results in both the input values and output values being stored a subdirectory `joblib_cache` of the present working directory
+With the argument `location='./joblib_cache'`, any call to this function results in both the input values and output values being stored a subdirectory `joblib_cache` of the present working directory.

-(In UNIX shells, `.` refers to the present working directory)
+(In UNIX shells, `.` refers to the present working directory).

 The first time we call the function with a given set of parameters we see some extra output that notes information being cached